sonic-net/DASH/documentation/high-avail/ha-api-hld.md

 } sai_dash_ha_flow_sync_state_t;
 ```

-The flow sync state is a small state machine that represents if the flow is sync'ed or not, so we can make the packet processing decision accordingly to achieve HA.
+The flow sync state is a small state machine that represents if the flow is synched or not, so we can make the packet processing decision accordingly to achieve HA.

 ```mermaid
 stateDiagram-v2